 Part of the fun is that there are so many ways to make gritty mix.
 And, if you’re feeling like it’s too much work to hunt down materials, you can even buy a premade bag of a brand like Bonsai Jack.
 Just be warned that the premixed stuff is generally more expensive.

-Blooming succulent grown in gritty mix
+Blooming succulent grown in gritty mix for cactus

 Step Three: Pot like normal

 Once your mix is complete, you can pot your cactus plants up just like you normally would.
 The only change that may take time to get used to is that you can’t pack down the garden soil mix as tightly.
 Your plants might wobble a bit until their roots are established in their new home.